The Eye of the Storm

 Although a ship called the James Carruthers really was lost in the 1913 storm, Mills-Milde has crafted her fictional crew to imagine the effects of the blizzard and hurricane gales on the freighter and everyone aboard.
 What Rob McNeil finds washed up on his beach tells the tale of that destruction.
 The Current Between is ultimately a story about relationships asked to weather such storms and the rudders that help people navigate the way.
 While the pace picks up as each character’s story spins faster towards the end, one almost wishes it would pause just to relish this novel a little longer.mRb

-Tina Wayland is currently completing her Creative Writing MA at Concordia University.
-She is a freelance copywriter and has published fiction in such places as carte blanche and Open Door Magazine.
-Her work was recently longlisted for the CBC Non-Fiction Prize and shortlisted in Room Magazine.
+Tina Wayland recently completed her Creative Writing MA at Concordia University, where she won the department’s David McKeen Award in 2022 and 2024.
+She’s been published in such places as carte blanche, Headlight Anthology, and Soliloquies Anthology, as well as longlisted for the CBC Nonfiction Prize and shortlisted in Room Magazine.

 Comments